xusiai/dotfiles/README.md

 ## MISCELLANEOUS
-- If you don't like bspwm you should check out [Hypr](https://github.com/vaxerski/Hypr).
-It is an amazing WM with sleek animations and an active dev who listens to feedback.
+- If you don't like bspwm you can substitute it with most WMs.
+I recommend [Hypr](https://github.com/vaxerski/Hypr) - a tiling WM with sleek animations and an active developer who listens to feedback.